stevearrants/stevearrants.github.io/_posts/2025-12-29-predictions-new-year.md

 * **The Impact:** Documentation will become ruthlessly minimalist.
 If an AI can explain the "concept," the official docs may only list the "reference" and "critical warnings."
 The trend will be **Cognitive Respect**: respecting the user's intelligence and time by providing only the absolutely necessary information.

 ### Welcome to the New Year
 The road to 2026 looks like an exciting journey for us all.
 While we are shifting from just writing for people to creating information for AI agents, this is a huge opportunity to increase the value of what we do and remain relevant.
-Enbrace the changes to make sure your documentation stays vital and useful.
+Embrace the changes to make sure your documentation stays vital and useful.
 At the end of the day, our goal hasn't changed: it’s still about showing respect to our users and giving them exactly the help they need, right when they need it.